-This tells nctoolkit that we are about to do something in parallel.
-This is critical because of the internal workings of nctoolkit.
-Behind the scenes nctoolkit is constantly creating and deleting temporary files.
+This tells notoolkit that we are about to do something in parallel.
+This is critical because of the internal workings of notoolkit.
+Behind the scenes notoolkit is constantly creating and deleting temporary files.
 It manages this process by creating a safe-list, i.e. a list of files in use that should not be deleted.
 But if you are running in parallel, you are adding to this list in parallel, and this can cause problems.
-Telling nctoolkit it will be run in parallel tells it to switch to using a type of list that can be safely added to in parallel.
+Telling notoolkit it will be run in parallel tells it to switch to using a type of list that can be safely added to in parallel.

-We can use multiprocessing to do the following: take all of the files in folder foo, do a bunch of things to them, then save the results in a new folder:
+We can use multiprocessing on Linux or multiprocess on macOS to do the following: take all of the files in folder foo, do a bunch of things to them, then save the results in a new folder: